publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch98/schIII/m__us_usc_t15_s7243.md

     (b) __Commission exemption authority__

-        The Commission may exempt any person from the application of subsection (a) of this section, as it deems necessary and appropriate.
+        The Commission may exempt any person from the application of subsection (a), as it deems necessary and appropriate.

 ([Pub.
 L. 107–204, title III, § 304][/us/pl/107/204/s304], July 30, 2002, [116 Stat.
 778][/us/stat/116/778].)